 - Easy Pumpkin Muffins

-My one-pan turkey dinner is an absolute crowd pleaser that I have perfected over the past 4 or 5 times of making it.
-You can use one small (2lb) turkey breast to feed 8 or so people or double it to feed a larger crowd.
-We usually just do the 2lb one and still have some leftovers!
+Besides, everyone loves this holiday main dish.
+It’s the best Thanksgiving turkey recipe for a small group.
+Not to brag, but my one-pan turkey dinner is an absolute crowd-pleaser that I have perfected over the past four or five times of making it.
+You can use one small (2lb) turkey breast to feed about eight people or double it to feed a larger crowd.
+We usually just do the 2lb size turkey and still have some leftovers!

-The turkey breast is smothered in a delicious butter mixture that makes the most delicious turkey gravy you’ve ever tasted.
-And because the vegetables are cooking in the same pan, they get all that deliciousness all over them, too!
+The turkey breast is smothered in a flavorful butter mixture that makes the most delicious turkey gravy you’ve ever tasted (so save those pan drippings)!
+Because the vegetables are slow roasted in the same pan as the savory turkey breast, they get the melted butter saucy deliciousness all over them, too!

-There’s minimal prep involved in all of this, too, which is another reason I love it so much.
-Make the butter mixture, put it on the turkey, cut the veggies and throw in some pre-washed baby potatoes.
-There’s some cooking time in between but all-in-all, it’s a very simple but oh-so-delicious Thanksgiving turkey dinner (or sheet pan Christmas dinner!)
+The other secret about this recipe is that it takes NO TIME.
+There’s minimal prep involved, which is another reason I love it so much.
+You’ll be out of the kitchen and visiting with guests in no time.
+All you do to prepare the turkey is make the butter mixture.
+You put the butter sauce on the turkey, cut the veggies, and throw in some pre-washed baby potatoes, then you wait.
+Yes, there’s some cooking time, but nowhere near what you'd need for a full bird.
+All-in-all, oven-roasted turkey breast is a very simple but oh-so-delicious Thanksgiving turkey dinner (or sheet pan Christmas dinner)!

-One-Pan Roast Turkey Breast & Veggies Thanksgiving Dinner
+One-Pan Roast Turkey Breast and Veggies Thanksgiving Dinner

-- 6 tbsp unsalted butter at room temp
+- 6 tablespoons unsalted butter at room temp

 - 4 cloves garlic crushed